We use cookies on this website.

 • Special cases: combine JIT + Bastion (JIT opens temporary access, Bastion routes secure connection)

-If a single security incident costs you €50k in investigation + remediation + loss of customer confidence, Bastion Basic's €1680/year is cheap insurance.
-But if you're securing disposable dev VMs with no sensitive data, it's like insuring a Twingo at Ferrari prices.
+If a single security incident costs you €50,000 in investigation, remediation, and loss of customer trust, the €1,680/year for Bastion Basic is a bargain.
+But if you’re securing disposable dev VMs with no sensitive data, it’s like insuring a Twingo at Ferrari rates.

 Next steps: